 Nevertheless, like most jobs, it was not what I thought it would be.
 It quickly led to pure boredom: there was lack of growth and what felt like an intellectual suppression of my true potential.
 I felt deflated and drained, and my entrepreneurial spirit wanted out!
 And that was when I decided to pump more resources into self-development: buying, acquiring, and consuming the latest business and marketing training courses from the United States; attaining another academic degree; attending more seminars and night classes; getting coached by business consultants and advisors; and continuously consuming hundreds of hours of expert content.

-Eventually, that investment of time and money paid off and led to my next step: the purchase of my first “buy, build, grow & sell” business venture.
+Eventually, that investment of time and money paid off and led to my next step: the purchase of my first “build, grow & sell” business venture.
 From that, I went on to repeat this process again and again where I built, grew, and sold multiple businesses throughout my 10+ years of business life without any business partners or venture capitals.

 Although I had already attained a humble “financial independence” status, I was at my prime and hungry for more success.
-Unlike others who sit on the beach and sip margaritas after they have gained financial independence, I was even more thirsty for knowledge and began to spend my disposable time consuming more expert content on business and marketing.
+Unlike others who sit on the beach and sip margaritas after they have gained financial independence, I was even more thirsty for knowledge and began to spend my excess time consuming more expert content on business and marketing.
 I did this to the extent that I was addicted to learning, intoxicated with possessing more information, and obsessed with knowledge…

 … until covid-19 hit and snapped me out of my delirium for my thirst for knowledge.
 My passive income plummeted drastically.
 My lettable assets were empty, existing tenants were unable to pay rent and some terminated early to seek a cheaper property.
 Overall, my rental properties were vacant, and I had to drop my rent radically to secure new tenants.